|Nutrition Facts (per serving)|

 German potato bread, or kartoffelbrot, is made by combining equal parts of mashed potatoes and bread flour.
 That might sound a little strange to the uninitiated, but the combination yields a soft and springy loaf that you will love to eat.
 With two, 30-minute rises, it is also one of the quicker homemade breads.
 It is easiest to make with a stand mixer, but you can knead the potatoes in by hand, if necessary.

 Springy, moist and crunchy on the outside, potato bread goes well with hearty soups, bratwurst or with butter and jam.

 Peel potatoes and cut into 6 pieces (or so) each.
 Cook in unsalted water until tender.
 Drain, reserving the water.
 Place the potatoes back over low heat for several minutes, shaking the pan to steam dry (ausdampfen).
 Cool and mash or rice the potatoes.

 Dissolve the yeast in 1/4 cup (60 ml) lukewarm potato water and proof for 10 minutes in a warm spot, or until bubbles form.

 In the bowl of a stand mixer, combine mashed or riced potatoes, oil, and proofed yeast until smooth.
-Add the flour and mix with the paddle attachment for 3 minutes on low.
+Add the flour and salt and mix with the paddle attachment for 3 minutes on low.
 Switch to the dough hook and knead for 11 minutes.
 It will look like it is not going to become bread dough at first; just be patient.